Skip to navigation Skip to content

 Periodic compensation payments that are paid in the 8 week LIC income assessment period are included in the income test.

-Lump sum leave or redundancy payments
+Lump sum leave and redundancy payments

 LIC customers are not subject to an Income Maintenance Period (IMP).
+Where the customer and/or partner:

 Date of event (DOV) for any financial investment and self-employment updates

-• Bank accounts including term deposits, bonds, debentures
+• bank accounts including term deposits, bonds, debentures

-• Shares
+• shares

-• Managed investments
+• managed investments

-• Foreign income and foreign pensions
+• foreign income and foreign pensions

 Note: this does not include private trusts and private companies that are recorded by the Complex Assessment Officers (CAO).
 See Identifying and making suitable referrals to the Complex Assessment Officer (CAO).

-Reissue of over recovered amounts
+Over recovered amounts

 When a customer repays a debt to Services Australia and pays too much, the agency reissues the over recovered payment for the period of the debt.
+This is not included as income.

 • eligibility is reassessed, and